How to Treat Hemorrhoids

 Sitz Baths for Hemorrhoids

-A sitz bath involves soaking the anal area in warm water for 10 to 15 minutes.
+Sitz baths involve soaking the anal area in warm water for 10–15 minutes.
+Benefits include:

 Office Procedures for Hemorrhoids

-If hemorrhoids do not improve with conservative treatment, medical procedures may be recommended.
+If hemorrhoids do not improve with conservative treatment, office-based procedures may be recommended.
+These treatments usually require minimal recovery.

 Rubber Band Ligation

-• A small rubber band is placed around the base of the hemorrhoid
+- A small rubber band is placed around the hemorrhoid base

-• The hemorrhoid shrinks and falls off within several days
+- Hemorrhoid shrinks and falls off in several days

 Infrared Coagulation